2016 LOUISIANA CAJUN-ZYDECO FESTIVAL

 5:45 p.m. to 7:00 p.m.
 Nathan & the Zydeco Cha Chas

 As at all of our events, we'll have a huge crafts fair, with 25 of the best artisans in the region selling hand-made art, jewelry and other crafts.
-For the complete list of vendors, see here.
+Application for craft vendors are open until April 15.
+To apply online, see here.

 It's the season for seafood, so that's what our diverse group of food vendors will feature.
 Louisiana oysters, shrimp, catfish, crab, boudin and alligator are on the menu.
 With 10 vendors of savory entrees and four for cool and refreshing desserts, there's a taste of something for everyone.
-See the complete list of food vendors and their menus here.
+Applications for food vendors are open until April 15.
+To apply online, see here.

 Yes, it's hot in New Orleans in June.
 But we'll help you keep your cool as you boot-scoot to the two-step beat with a half-dozen misting fans provided by our friends at Mist Works.